Source:- https:// www . healthegyan . com/tag/breathing-exercise/

 Surya (सूर्य) means the “Sun” and as per the yoga rules; the right nostril is believed to be the Surya Nadi of our body.
-In the Surya Bhedana Pranayama, we use our Pingala i.e. right nostril for inhalation as well the left nostril for exhalation process.
-The Surya Bhedana Pranayama is known as “Right Nostril Breathing” in English.
+In the Surya Bhedi Pranayama, we use our Pingala i.e. right nostril for inhalation and the left nostril for the exhalation process.
+The Surya Bhedi Pranayama is known as “Right Nostril Breathing” in English.

-This pranayama increases the efficiency of the nervous system and digestive system.
+This pranayama increases the efficiency of the nervous system and digestive systems.

 Steps to Do Surya Bhedana Pranayama:

-We are explaining the method of Surya Bhedana Pranayama for pulse purification.
-Check out the methods of doing Surya Bhedana Pranayama right below:
+We are explaining the method of Surya Bhedi Pranayama for pulse purification.
+Check out the methods of doing Surya Bhedi Pranayama right below:

 Step By Step Instructions for Surya Bhedana Pranayama: